AnyChart/docs.anychart.com/Maps/DrillDown_maps/Basic_tutorial.md

 If you need any other AnyChart components, it's better to include anychart-bundle.min.js, which can be found on the same page.

-## Include maps into Drill Down Map
+## Add maps

 There are several ways how to include maps in your Drill Down Map: through scripts or using AJAX.
 The first way is described in this article; if you need the tutorial for AJAX, visit the [AJAX](AJAX_Tutorial) page.

 To include a map as script, reference the JavaScript file with this map in the <head> section of your web page.
 You can use the link as shown below or download all necessary maps from the <a href="http://cdn.anychart.com/#map-collection">download page</a> and then reference them locally.
 Note that all maps that will be used should be referenced like in this code sample.
-In the following code sample we reference the root map (the world map), the USA map and maps of Texas and Florida, as we're not going to use any other maps.
+In the following code sample we reference the USA map and maps of Texas and Florida, as we're not going to use any other maps.

 ```
 <head>